EttoreRocchi/MALDI-Kleb-AI/README.md

 This repository contains a comprehensive machine learning pipeline for predicting antimicrobial resistance (AMR) phenotypes from MALDI-TOF mass spectrometry data across multiple collection sites.
 Data used within this pipeline are MALDI-TOF spectra of *Klebsiella pneumoniae* and were collected in 3 Italian clinical centres.
 The framework implements cross-dataset evaluation strategies and batch effect correction methods to assess model generalizability and site-specific performance.

+The MALDI-TOF spectra are processed using [MaldiAMRKit](https://github.com/EttoreRocchi/MaldiAMRKit).
+The batch-effect correction is performed with [combatlearn](https://github.com/EttoreRocchi/combatlearn) to avoid data leakage in the machine learning pipeline.

 ## Structure

 ```